See It in Action — Video Feature Below

 Salwan & Kotovskyi Strike Gold

-On December 14, 2024, under the icy glow of the northern lights and with a packed hillside cheering below, Ashton Salwan soared to new heights at the 2024/25 Europa Cup season opener at the Ruka Ski Resort in Kuusamo, Finland.
-Teaming up with Ukrainian powerhouse Dmytro "Dyma" Kotovskyi, the duo delivered a show-stopping performance in the men’s synchronized aerials final — clinching 1st place with a perfectly executed Back-Full-Double-Full that electrified the judges and crowd alike.
+On December 14, 2024, under the icy glow of the northern lights, Ashton Salwan opened the 2024/25 international competition season with a defining performance at the FIS Europa Cup synchronized aerials event at Ruka Ski Resort in Finland.
+Teaming up with Ukrainian standout Dmytro “Dyma” Kotovskyi, the pair delivered a composed, high-level performance in the men’s synchronized final — earning 1st place with a cleanly executed Back-Full-Double-Full.

-“That moment in Ruka was surreal — we trusted each other, hit our timing, and just let the training take over.
+“That moment in Ruka was surrealwe trusted each other, hit our timing, and just let the training take over.
 To share the top of the podium with Dyma was unreal.
-It also gave me a real sense of how far I’ve come in just six months, and what I’m now capable of delivering on snow.” ~Ashton X Salwan
+It also gave me a real sense of how far I’ve come in just six months, and what I’m now capable of delivering on snow.”

 If you’re a fan cheering from afar, a brand interested in partnering, or a member of the media looking to feature Ashton’s journey - we want to hear from you.